 Opiate addiction is a serious illness, often complimented by an underlying, undiagnosed mental illness that requires successful detoxification and rehab to overcome.
-At Mount Regis, we understand that opiates have served a purpose in your life, whether it’s to numb your emotional pain or cope with stresses.
+At Mount Regis in Salem, Virginia, we understand that opiates have served a purpose in your life, whether it’s to numb your emotional pain or cope with stresses.
 We’re ready to help you learn better more efficient ways of coping with your struggles.

 Why You Should Consider Inpatient Rehab for Opiate Addiction

 At Mount Regis, many members of our caring staff have struggled in the same ways you have, so we have no shortage of compassionate shoulders to lean on.
 Our addiction program is based on the 12-step model for addiction recovery and focuses upon long-term abstinence.

 When you come to us, you’ll undergo a complete physical and psychological evaluation to determine the level of dependence your body has upon opiates as well as whether or not you are suffering from a co-occurring mental disorder.
 We’ll work hard to manage your addiction and co-occurring disorders and incorporate these aspects into your plan of care.